 (b) The commission may assist core transport agents in developing the notice.
 The commission may suggest inclusion of additional information it deems necessary for the consumer protection purposes of this section.
-On at least a semiannual basis, a core transport agent shall provide the commission with a copy of the form of notice included in its standard service plans made available to residential and small commercial customers as described in subdivision (a) of Section 984.5.
+On at least a semiannual basis, a core transport agent shall provide the commission with a copy of the form of notice included in its standard service plans made available to core gas customers as described in subdivision (a) of Section 984.5.